dheurtev/dheurtev/databases.md

 # My picks for databases

-Technologies I am currently using or have recently used.
+Technologies I am currently using or have used in recent years.
 ## SQL Databases

 ### SQL ###